 I’m Roger Ferguson, mandolin/fiddle player and National flatpick guitar champion.
 Here I’ll share some background and you can follow links for more details about my teaching, performing and recording.

-I learned the old fashioned, traditional way without tabs, music or the internet.
-I learned to play old-time and bluegrass music from my dad.
-Traditional music was passed down through my grandads from Missouri and Nebraska, who were coincidently both fiddlers.
+I learned the old fashioned, traditional way – without tabs, music or the internet.
+My music came from living rooms and front porches, where I learned to play old-time and bluegrass music from my dad.
+Traditional music was passed down through my grandpas from Missouri and Nebraska, who were both traditional fiddlers.

 Below – a picture of My dad’s band in 1946.